Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/android-kotlin/index.md

 ### 1. Add dependencies

 - We recommend using Android Studio as an IDE and Gradle to manage dependencies.
 - In `build.gradle` file, add the following dependencies.
-OkHttp is needed for the SDK.

 ```txt
 dependencies {